RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2016-03-EM38/index.md

   icon_pack: fa
   name: DOI
   url: https://www.sciencedirect.com/science/article/pii/S235200941630027X?via%3Dihub
+summary: In this paper, we applied a probabilistic optimization approach, namely DREAM, on Geonics EM38 data to explore the robustness of this approach for soil subsurface conductivity mapping. .
-title: Probabilistic Inversion of EM38 Data for 3D Soil Mapping
+title: Inversion of EM38 for 3D Mapping
 authors:
   - admin
 ---